Cosmophasis

 Cosmophasis is a genus of spiders in the family Salticidae (jumping spiders).
 They are predominantly Southeast Asian, while some species occur in Africa and Australia.
-Although most species more or less mimic ants, there are also colorful species that follow a different strategy.
+Although most species more or less mimic ants, some also colorful species follow a different strategy.

 C. bitaeniata uses chemical mimicry to be accepted by the aggressive weaver ant species Oecophylla smaragdina.

 One species, said to be not a particularly good ant mimic, was observed living near and preying on ants.
-According to (Murphy & Murphy, 2000), "to watch the spider stalking and killing its prey is an arachnological spectacular".
+According to Murphy and Murphy, 2000, "to watch the spider stalking and killing its prey is an arachnological spectacular".

 Description

 Species in this genus are from 3.80 to 8.00 mm long.
-The cephalothoraxes are pear-shaped(for some males) or rectangular.
+Their cephalothoraces are pear-shaped (for some males) or rectangular.